You are here:

 - If a history of tendinitis is present, consider seeking guidance from your doctor or therapist before engaging in new exercises and activities.

 Researchers supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) are studying the role of the immune system in the inflammation of tendinitis.
 Their aim is to develop new strategies to prevent and treat tendinitis effectively.
-Studies are also indicating which patients will be more likely to benefit from surgery for shoulder injuries.
+Studies are also indicating which patients will be more likely to benefit from surgery for injuries.
 In addition, researchers are working on developing engineered musculoskeletal tissues that one day may replace damaged tendons.
 Others are exploring worksite issues in the development of tendinitis and other work-related musculoskeletal disorders.

 Where Can People Find More Information About Tendinitis and Bursitis?